o3world/o3w-frontend-guidelines/README.md

 Representing the Presentation layer of our Front-End Development, it’s important that our CSS/SCSS is well organized and documented.
 One of CSS’ best features - cascading - can also be its biggest achilles.

+**A [.sass-lint.yml](#sass-lint) file is included with this documentation to aid in enforcing some of these standards.** A full breakdown of the current `.sass-lint.yml` is provided later in this document.

 <a name="scss-file-naming-and-organization"></a>
 ### File Naming and Organization